Combining T-learning and DR-learning: a framework for oracle-efficient estimation of causal contrasts: Introduction

 The inherent limitations of efficient risk estimators based on Neyman-orthogonal losses have been recognized in the literature, and several strategies have been proposed to address them.
 As these efficient risk estimators can yield nonconvex loss functions, researchers may opt for risk estimators derived from convex loss functions, even despite their inefficiency.
-Common examples include inverse-probability-weighted \citep{luedtke2016super,JiangEntropy} or plug-in \citep{curth2021nonparametric} risk estimators, which often fail to achieve parametric-rate consistency when the nuisance functions are estimated flexibly.
-To circumvent the sensitivity of DR-learners to extreme propensity score estimates, \cite{ QuasiOracleWager} introduced the R-learner, which is based on a weighted variant of the DR-learner loss function \citep{morzywolek2023general}.
-Specifically, the R-learner loss function employs overlap weights to down-weight observations in the tails of the propensity score distribution \citep{overlapweights, vansteelandt2020assumption, morzywolek2023general}.
-As a result, when properly tuned, R-learners, unlike DR-learners, avoid using inverse propensity weighting and are less likely to output predictions that violate bounds.
-However, the choice of weights by the R-learner prioritizes certain regions of the covariate space over others.
-This prioritization may not always align with subject-matter considerations.
+Common examples include inverse-probability-weighted \citep{luedtke2016super,JiangEntropy, chen2017general} or plug-in \citep{curth2021nonparametric} risk estimators, which often fail to achieve parametric-rate consistency when the nuisance functions are estimated flexibly.
+To avoid instability from inverse propensity weighting, overlap weighting can be used to down-weight observations in the tails of the propensity-score distribution \citep{overlapweights, vansteelandt2020assumption, morzywolek2023general}.
+For example, IV-DR-learner uses a DR-learner loss with estimated overlap weights \citep{fisher2023connection}, and R-learner uses an orthogonal loss for the overlap weighted risk (Corollary~9.1 of \citealp{robins2004optimal}; Section~5.2 of \citealp{robins2008higher}; \citealp{QuasiOracleWager}).
+The key to the improved stability of these methods is that they more heavily weight regions of stronger overlap and underweight others.
+When the CATE is sufficiently smooth to allow reliable extrapolation from regions of greater overlap, such weighting can improve unweighted risk performance \citep{KennedyCATERates, KennedyMiximax, fisher2023connection}.